attestment definition attestment definition

 Misconception One: Attestation denotes Agreement

 Many incorrectly think attestation means agreeing with the content.
 However, attestation involves verifying authenticity, not expressing consent or approval.
-For example, notaries attest to a signature, confirming the signer’s identity, not their agreement with document content.
+For example, notaries attest to a signature, confirming the signer’s identity, not their agreement with the document content.

 Misconception Two: Attestation is a Modern Practice